Poison ivy is no fun. If you’re wondering how to get rid of poison ivy, this article outlines an eco-friendly, 5-step process for eradicating it.

 A Poison Ivy…Community Garden?

-For five years, I managed a community garden that was surrounded by woods.
-Poison ivy formed a barrier at the edge of the forest on three sides and caused more than a few irritating itches.
-Poison ivy constricted child’s play, delayed garden development, and keeping the poison ivy at bay was beginning to be a losing battle.
+For five years, I managed a community garden that was surrounded by woods on three sides.
+Poison ivy formed a barrier at the edge of the forest and caused more than a few irritating itches.
+It constricted child’s play, delayed garden development, and keeping it at bay was beginning to be a losing battle.

-We needed a solution that would allow us to get back to building an edible garden rather than spending our volunteer days risking exposure to poison ivy.
+We needed a solution that would allow us to build an edible garden instead of spending our volunteer days risking exposure to poison ivy.

 Several people on forums stated that they eat the young leaves in the springtime to build up an immunity.
 I don’t think I’ll be trying that one!!! 🙂